 On April 1, 2018, we adopted Accounting Standards Codification Topic 606, "Revenue from Contracts with Customers" ("ASC Topic 606") using the modified retrospective method and applying ASC Topic 606 to all revenue contracts with customers which were not completed as of the date of adoption.
 Results for reporting periods beginning after April 1, 2018 are presented under ASC Topic 606.
 In accordance with the modified retrospective approach, prior period amounts were not adjusted and are reported under ASC Topic 605, "Revenue Recognition."
 As a result of the adoption, the cumulative impact to our retained earnings at April 1, 2018 was immaterial and such impact primarily related to the accounting for certain engineering services revenue related to projects on existing facilities that will now be deferred, until delivery of product, as a fulfillment obligation.
-Additionally, we expect the impact of the adoption of the new standard to be immaterial to our net income on an ongoing basis.
+Additionally, revenues recognized under ASC Topic 606 in the interim period and YTD period did not materially differ from revenues that would have been recorded under ASC Topic 605.
+We expect the impact of the adoption of the new standard to continue to be immaterial to revenues and net income on an ongoing basis.